The Palette Muse

 Warm Amethyst Color Palette

-• Rose quartz color palette based on an image of quartz crystals with light pinks, coral, and muted lilac colors.
+• Rose quartz color palette with pinks, salmon, and warm lavender

 Rose Quartz Color Palette and Some Thoughts on Why We Need Color